chef-cft/chef-examples/examples/pipelines/PipelineOverview.md

 Although InSpec can consume profiles from multiple sources, the general recommendation is store profiles in Automate.
 Regardless of the artifact location, the legacy audit cookbook will consume any updates to deployed profiles automatically.
 There are ways to pin versions to limit the risk of inadvertent deployments, however, profile versions can be overwritten so this entirely safe.
 With this pattern, the InSpec runs are triggered from the `chef-client` converge so if something breaks `chef-client`, you stop getting compliance reports.

 The modern effortless pattern for profiles follows the exact same flow as effortless pattern for cookbooks and Habitat Plans.
 As noted above, this gives better control over the release process.
 In the case of profiles, this also decouples the release cycles for the various tools allowing one to ship different code at different velocities.

-## FAQs

-1. [This section should be updated regularly as people ask about certain behaviors and you answer questions related to this example.]